Prometric DHA HAAD Mock test 4

 25.

-A health care provider informs a client that a T-tube will be in place after an abdominal cholecystectomy and a choledochostomy.
-What should the nurse include in the preoperative teaching for this client regarding the primary reason why a T-tube is necessary?
+A client scheduled for an abdominal cholecystectomy and choledochostomy is informed by the health care provider that a T-tube will be placed postoperatively.
+What should the nurse include in preoperative teaching regarding the primary purpose of the T-tube?